JamesF905/Team_Profile_Generator/README.md

 5) type "npm i" in GitBash

-6) type "node index.js" in GitBash to start the application
+6) type "node index.js" in GitBash to start the application and fill out the form, an index.html file will be generated and stored in the "dist/" folder

+7) type "npm run test" to run the jest test suites

 <p align="center"><a href="#contents">(back to top)</a></p>
 <br/><br/>